-The Fund's performance was 5.7% (net of fees) for the period ended 30 June 2024.
-The Fund's benchmark, the MSCI Emerging Markets (Net) Index returned 12.18% for the same period.
+The Fund's performance was 29.63% (net of fees) for the year ended 30 June 2024.
+The Fund's benchmark, the MSCI World ex Australia Index (net dividends reinvested) in Australian dollars returned 19.92% for the same period.

-The Fund's performance is calculated based on the percentage change in the Fund's redemption price over the period (with any distributions paid during the period reinvested).
-Returns are disclosed after fees and expenses.
+The Fund's performance is calculated based on the percentage change in the redemption price in the Fund over the period (with any distributions paid during the period reinvested).
+Returns are disclosed after fees and expenses but before taxes.